diambra/arena/README.md

 - Use DIAMBRA Gym Class (`DiambraGymTest.ipynb`)
 - Use DIAMBRA Gym Wrappers (`DiambraGymWrapTest.ipynb`)
 - Train a state of the art Reinforcement Learning algorithm (`DiambraAIAgent.ipynb`)
+- Use DIAMBRA Gym Wrappers to record expert demonstrations for Imitation Learning (`DiambraGymRecTest.ipynb`)
+- Use DIAMBRA Imitation Learning Gym to use recorded expert demonstrations (`DiambraImitationLearningTest.ipynb`)

 In addition, on <a href="https://diambra.artificialtwin.com" target="_blank">DIAMBRA website</a> you find a collection of <a href="https://diambra.artificialtwin.com/downloadenv/#tutorials" target="_blank">video tutorials</a> providing a step by step guide for a flawless adoption.